alephium/docs/docs/dapps/programming-model.md

 advantage of the full power of Ralph language and Alphred VM.

-As an example, following is the pseudo code of a `TxScript` that uses two DEXes to (naively) figure out the average exhange rate of USD to ALPH, and then donate $100 worth of ALPH to a charity:
+As an example, following is the pseudo code of a `TxScript` that uses two DEXes to (naively) figure out the average exchange rate of USD to ALPH, and then donate $100 worth of ALPH to a charity:

 ```rust